 Let’s see an example where retail giants have utilised Big Data Analytics as a necessary tool for digital transformation.
 Amazon, the retail giant has effectively tapped the opportunities and profit potentials in order to develop increased business values.
 It launched Amazon Web Services (AWS) to design and offer end-to-end management services, and facilitate logistics, cloud computing, and secure payments.
 Big Data created an integrated supply chain management system (SCMS) as organisations digitised their product designs and included computer-aided algorithms and delivery tracking.

 One of the leading Big Data companies investigated the impact of Big Data.
 This company found out how Amazon introduced a unique search option ‘search-inside-the-books’.
 With this feature, it generated results that included every single word inside the book.
 This feature improved the user’s reading experience.

 When we talk about giant technology companies we not only talk about the workload that Big Data reduces.
 We talk also about the improvement in customer retention and satisfaction.
 A software giant utilises Big Data to conduct controlled experiments in order to improve its products and services.

 A technology behemoth, on the other hand, boosts its sales and marketing processes by storing approximately 1.5 million customer records, received through big-data.
 With effective Digital Transformation, the company invests in the latest cutting-edge technologies to simplify the information sharing process and create operational transparency.

 Thus, leveraging Big Data creates complex systems that segregate the business process into sectors that are based on data volumes.
 The company utilises the data to automate data storage.
 Then, it uses it effectively on various social media platforms that generate huge amounts of data.

-Several engineering and Big Data companies integrate their engineering, manufacturing, and research processes with Big Data to reduce the time-to-market and facilitate budget effective solutions.
+Several engineering and Big Data companies integrate their engineering, manufacturing, and research processes with Big Data to reduce the time-to-market and accelerate their digital transformation.